jose-log/CameraSlider/README.md

 - Controller platform: Arduino Nano (ATmega328p MCU)
 - Stepper motor driver: A4988 module
 - Display: 16x2 LCD based on the Hitachi HD44780
-- Power:
--- 12V for motor
--- 12V for arduino (via Arduino Nano linear regulator) -- 5V for LCD (via Arduino Nano linear regulator)
+- Power: 12V for motor.
+12V for arduino (via Arduino Nano linear regulator).
+5V for LCD (via Arduino Nano linear regulator)
 - Limit switch at the beginning of the slider